scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 packages.
 Up to now, HOOMD-blue has supported logging through an analyzer interface that simply accepted a list of quantities to log, where the set of valid quantities was based on what objects had been created at any point and stored to the global state.
-The creation of the base :code:`_Operation` class has allowed us to simultaneously simplify and increase the power of our logging infrastructure.
-The :code:`Loggable` metaclass of :code:`_Operation` allows all subclasses to expose their loggable quantities by simply marking Python properties or methods to query.
+The creation of the base :code:`_Operation` class has allowed us to simultaneously simplify and increase the flexibility of our logging infrastructure.
+The :code:`Loggable` metaclass of :code:`_Operation` allows all subclasses to expose their loggable quantities by marking Python properties or methods to query.

 The actual task of logging data is acomplished by the :code:`Logger` class, which provides an interface for logging most HOOMD-blue objects and custom user quantities.
-Adding all loggable quantities of a HOOMD-blue object to a logger for logging is as simple as :code:`logger += obj`.
+In the example script from the General API Design section above, we show that the :code:`Logger` can add an operation's loggable quantities using the :code:`+=` operator.
 The utility of this class lies in its intermediate representation of the data.
 Using the HOOMD-blue namespace as the basis for distinguishing between quantities, the :code:`Logger` maps logged quantities into a nested dictionary.
-For example, logging the Lennard-Jones pair potentials total energy would produce this dictionary by a :code:`Logger` object :code:`{'md': {'pair': {'LJ':
-{'energy': (-1.4, 'scalar')}}}}` where :code:`'scalar'` is a flag to make processing the logged output easier.
+For example, logging the Lennard-Jones pair potentials total energy would produce this dictionary by a :code:`Logger` object :code:`{'md': {'pair': {'LJ': {'energy': (-1.4, 'scalar')}}}}` where :code:`'scalar'` is a flag to make processing the logged output easier.
 In real use cases, the dictionary would likely be filled with many other quantities.

 Version 3.0 of HOOMD-blue uses properties extensively to expose object data such as the total potential energy in all our pair potentials, the trial move acceptance rate in MC integrators, and